awesome-reveal/react-awesome-reveal/README.md

 import { Fade } from 'react-awesome-reveal';
 ```

-Then place the following code somewhere in your `render` method:
+Then simply wrap the components you want to animate:

 ```jsx
 <Fade>
   <p>I will gently appear as I enter the viewport</p>
 </Fade>
 ```

+## Supported Effects

 The effects currently supported are `Bounce`, `Fade`, `Flash`, `Flip`, `HeadShake`, `HeartBeat`, `JackInTheBox`, `Jello`, `LightSpeed`, `Pulse`, `Rotate`, `RubberBand`, `Shake`, `Slide`, `Swing`, `Tada`, `Wobble` and `Zoom`.